 One of the first sets of standards for principal evaluation was developed by the Interstate School Leaders Licensure Consortium (ISLLC).
-These ISLLC standards, developed in 1996 and updated in 2008, and currently under review and revision by the National Policy Board for Educational Administration (NPBEA), have become the central criteria for many principal evaluation systems across the nation (Council of Chief State School Officers, 2008).
+These ISLLC standards, developed in 1996, updated in 2008, and currently under review and revision by the National Policy Board for Educational Administration (NPBEA), have become the central criteria for many principal evaluation systems across the nation (Council of Chief State School Officers, 2008).
 In 2006, another principal assessment, the Vanderbilt Assessment of Leadership in Education (VAL-ED) was developed by Porter, Murphy, Goldring, and Elliott from 2008 to 2012 through funding by the Wallace Foundation and the U.S. Department of Education.
-This instrument, aligned to the ISLLC standards, contains evidence-based assessments that evaluate principals' leadership behaviors and is widely used in different states (Porter, Murphy, Goldring & Elliott, 2008).
+This instrument, aligned to the ISLLC standards, contains evidence-based assessments that evaluate principals' leadership behaviors and is widely used in different states (Porter, Murphy, Goldring, & Elliott, 2008).
 ISSLC educational leadership policy standards focus on six areas that help define leadership through themes for educational leaders to promote student achievement.
-Likewise, VAL-ED standards prioritize core components and key processes that illustrate leadership behaviors to improve academic and social outcomes for all students (Council of Chief State School Officers, 2008).
+Likewise, VAL-ED improve academic and social outcomes for all students (Council of Chief State School Officers, 2008).
 The ISSLC and VAL-ED standards were then adopted by many states as guidelines for district principal evaluation systems.
 Massachusetts was one such state that incorporated ISSLC and VAL-ED standards as principal evaluation guidelines for local districts (MA ESE, 2012).

 By 2009, there was a broad and growing consensus at the national level among educational researchers, policy makers, and practitioners that principal evaluation needed to be more consistently implemented across school districts, aligned to a more rigorous codification of leadership standards, and focused more on student and school outcomes (Portin et al., 2006; Murphy et al., 2014).
 Dovetailing with this was the increased recognition of the principal's critical role both in the school improvement process and in student outcomes, which resulted in a focus on principal training programs, hiring and retention practices, professional development, and principal evaluation (Babo & Villaverde, 2013).

 This national discussion about principal evaluation culminated with the Obama administration's 2009 RTTT federal funding initiative under the American Recovery and Reinvestment Act.
-Under RTTT, states competed for over four billion dollars of federal discretionary spending by proposing reforms in the areas of promoting standards and accountability, developing data systems, improving workforce quality, and turning around underperforming schools.
-One RTTT expectation for states was to develop next-generation evaluation systems using multiple measures, including student growth (US Department of Education, 2009).
+Under RTTT, states competed for over \$4 billion of federal discretionary spending by proposing reforms in the areas of promoting standards and accountability, developing data systems, improving workforce quality, and turning around underperforming schools.
+One RTTT expectation for states was to develop next-generation evaluation systems using multiple measures, including student growth (U.S. Department of Education, 2009).
 In response to RTTT, 35 states and the District of Columbia passed legislation requiring adoption of new statewide principal evaluation systems between 2009 and 2012 (Jacques et al., 2012).
 Massachusetts was one of those states.

-The Development of the Massachusetts Model System for Principal Evaluation evaluation that fit RTTT guidelines.
+The Development of the Massachusetts Model System for Principal Evaluation concurrently started the process of developing a framework for educator evaluation that fit RTTT guidelines.
 Table 1.2 outlines the timeline of MMSEE development from its beginnings to district implementation.

-In 2010, MA ESE applied for and won 250 million dollars of federal RTTT money, and concurrently started the process of developing a framework for educator
+In 2010, MA ESE applied for and won \$250 million of federal RTTT money, and